[Previous page Index page - The English Business of Slavery - ] [You are now on a page filed as business0.html] [Next page Chapter 1 ] -

 In terms of maritime history, any examination of Anglo-Australian shipping movements from 1788 will also need to embrace shipping using Indian or Chinese ports.
 This book presents the first fruit, chronologically considered, of what this exercise has shown me about Australasian history - and England's commercial activities over long timeframes.

-Years ago during research, I took note of a remark from Coldham, a
+Years ago during research, I took note of a remark from Coldham,

-genealogist-cum-maritime historian who has studied the transportation
+a genealogist-cum-maritime historian who has studied the

-information needs of descendants.
+serving the information needs of descendants.

-Coldham, The Complete Book of Emigrants in Bondage, 1614-1775.
+Peter Wilson Coldham, The Complete Book of

-Emigrants in Chains.
-Phoenix Hill, Far Thrupp, Stroud,
+Chains.
+Phoenix Hill, Far Thrupp, Stroud, Gloucestershire,

-Gloucestershire, Allan Sutton, 1992.
+Allan Sutton, 1992.

 In Coldham's view, convict transportation is best studied as a subset of the history of slavery, in general, and I adopted this an approach, which turns out to be powerful.
 During research into commercial and maritime activity, I also took great note of genealogical matters, using a database.
 This databasing exercise was greatly inspired by Robert Brenner's extraordinary work on English merchants during a crucial period - Robert Brenner, Merchants and Revolution: Commercial Change, Political Conflict, and London’s Overseas Traders, 1550-1653.
 (Cambridge, Cambridge University Press, 1993.)
 (And here I remain grateful to Dr. Tod Moore, then of University of New England, for pointing out to me in 1994, Brenner's marvellous research, and for other conversations.)